Teaching by Example

 “Yes, students care about things like abortion, but they also care about clean water and clean air,” Beals said.
 “It’s an exciting time.”

-Daniel Brunner, professor of Christian history and formation at George Fox Evangelical Seminary, uses his classroom to engage students with the implications of creation care.
+Daniel Brunner, professor of Christian history and formation at Portland Seminary, uses his classroom to engage students with the implications of creation care.
 He cites influential scholar Ian Barbour as a model for how evangelicals can move from an antagonistic stance on science to one of dialogue.
 He then couples that with evangelical theology.

 “If the Earth continues in its present degradation, there aren’t going to be people left to save,” he said.
 “The more we keep creation alive, the more we’ll have to bring into a relationship with Jesus Christ.
 It’s become, for me, my justice issue.
 Leonardo Boff and other theologians make the tie of environmental degradation and the condition of the poor.
 What are you going to do for those that everyone else has forgotten?
 We, as followers of Christ, don’t get to forget.
 In my humble opinion, this is the moral issue of our time.”